Tour Length

 “The possibilities when it comes to places to go on safari in Africa are endless, with East and southern Africa having the best selection of safari options.
 The bigger national parks and wildlife areas are excellent places around which to build your safari.
 If, for example, you’re yearning for the great migration in the Serengeti National Park (Tanzania) and/or Masai Mara National Reserve (Kenya), then you can expect astonishing wildlife sightings.
 Wildlife and landscape will also be at the heart of your safari in other iconic wildlife areas, such as Kruger National Park (South Africa), Etosha National Park (Namibia) or the Okavango Delta (Botswana), to name just a few.
 Elsewhere, it may be about the birding, hiking or cultural interactions.
 In general terms, southern Kenya and northern Tanzania make for an excellent safari circuit, anywhere in South Africa is fantastic, while Botswana and Namibia are outstanding, especially for a self-drive safari.
 Zambia and Zimbabwe can be just as good for wildlife, and they’re generally quieter (apart from Victoria Falls).
 Also consider the growing number of private reserves and community conservancies, which far fewer people visit, and where rules are more relaxed.
 Walking safaris, night drives and off-road driving are all usually possible.
 You’ll find these across Africa, but they’re especially widespread in Kenya, South Africa and Botswana.”

-2What kinds of tours are available for a 14-day African safari?
+2What kinds of tours are available for a 14-day trip?

 “Again, there is a broad range of tour possibilities for your 2-week safari.
 At the budget end of the spectrum, your safari will usually involve some form of camping, possibly with you being expected to participate in helping to set up and run the camp.
 At the luxury end, you’ll be staying in exclusive lodges and tented camps, often in secluded areas in some of the best wildlife destinations, and looked after with high levels of service.
 In between these two extremes is infinite variety in terms of comfort and cost.
 Another variable is whether you spend 2 weeks on a self-drive safari, in which you’ll drive your own 4x4 vehicle, or travel as part of a guided safari.
 If you’re on a guided tour, you will be driven around with a group of safari travelers with whom you’ll share vehicles and a professional guide.
 A version of this is the private safari, which is a more exclusive experience.
 You won’t be traveling as part of a group, and you’ll have your own private guide.
 Private safaris are, of course, usually at the luxury end of the market.”

-3What is the best time of the year for a 2-week African safari?
+3What is the best time of the year for an African tour?

 “On a continent the size of Africa, there are no hard-and-fast rules.
 But it remains generally true that the Dry season (which usually runs from May or June to September or October in most areas) is the best time to see animals.
 This is when safari trails are in the best condition.
 And during the course of any Dry season, wildlife-viewing conditions get better as the season progresses.
 That’s because as waterholes and rivers dry up, wildlife tends to stay closer to the remaining water sources, making the animals easier to find.
 Whenever the rainy season occurs (usually from November to April or May, although this can vary), heavy rains can make many, but by no means all, tracks impassable.
 But this rarely happens for the entire rainy season, and very often you will face no more disruption than a daily afternoon storm.
 Advantages of visiting at this time are that visitor numbers are usually lower, prices are often considerably cheaper, and November is when large numbers of migratory bird species arrive in Africa and usually stay until around April.
 These are great months in which to go birding.”